surveyjs/survey-creator/docs/End-User-Guide.md

 #### Single Input

 Respondents enter their answer into a single-line text editor.
-Use the Single Input type for open-ended questions that demand short answers.
+Use the Single Input type for open-ended questions that require short answers.

 <img src="images/question-types-single-input.png" alt="Question types - Single input" width="50%">